Correlation heatmaps can be made easily using the

 Label customisation

-For symmetric matrices, the axis names are drawn on the diagonal.
+For square matrices, the axis names are drawn on the diagonal.
 The

 drawn.

-The looks of the names displayed on the diagonal of a symmetric
+The looks of the names displayed on the diagonal of a square matrix

 change the appearance.